andredesousa/kubernetes-best-practices/README.md

 ## Use managed clusters

 Unless you have a large engineering department with teams already used to running open-source software as highly available services, then a managed Kubernetes service, either in the cloud or on-premise, will substantially lower its complexity by having fewer components to administer and upgrade.
-Depending on the type of hosted service you choose, your team won't have to deal with manually provisioning the control plane components, adding nodes to expand your cluster, or configuring the pods that support your containers.
+Depending on the type of hosted service you choose, your team won't have to deal with manually provisioning the [control plane components](https://kubernetes.io/docs/concepts/overview/components/#control-plane-components), adding nodes to expand your cluster, or configuring the pods that support your containers.

+## Use multiple nodes

+Running Kubernetes on a single node is not a good idea if you want to build in fault tolerance.
+Multiple nodes should be employed in your cluster so workloads can be spread between them.
+A Kubernetes cluster that handles production traffic should have a minimum of three nodes because if one node goes down, both an [etcd](https://kubernetes.io/docs/concepts/overview/components/#etcd) member and a control plane instance are lost, and redundancy is compromised.

+## Isolate nodes

+[Kubernetes nodes](https://kubernetes.io/docs/concepts/architecture/nodes/) must be on a separate network and should not be exposed directly to public networks.
+If possible, you should even avoid direct connections to the general corporate network.
+This is only possible if Kubernetes control and data traffic are isolated.
+Otherwise, both flow through the same pipe, and open access to the data plane implies open access to the control plane.
+Ideally, nodes should be configured with an ingress controller, set to only allow connections from the master node on the specified port through the network access control list.

 ## Use namespaces